 How does a microchip help with a lost dog?

-If your dog goes missing, there’s a good chance someone will bring them to a vet.
-When scanned at a veterinary office, a pet’s microchip provides the unique identification number of the dog, which is linked to its owner and their contact information.
+If your dog goes missing, there’s a good chance someone will bring them to a vet or animal shelter.
+When scanned at a veterinary office, a pet’s microchip provides the unique identification number of the dog, which is linked to its owner and their contact information through the company’s microchip registry.

-The doctor can scan your dog with a microchip scanner, after which the chip manufacturer will contact you through the phone number you left on file.
+The doctor can scan your dog with a microchip scanner, after which the microchip company will contact you through the phone number you left on file.

 Does a microchip include GPS?